-PEAs submit a needs assessment, action plan, ELA data, and survey data.
+PEAs submit a needs assessment, action plan, literacy screener data, and survey data.
 PEAs are provided with feedback and technical assistance throughout the process by Program Support and Monitoring.

 PEAs update the needs assessment and action plan.
-PEAs submit ELA data, EBP data, and survey data.
+PEAs submit literacy screener data, EBP walkthrough data, and survey data.
 PEAs are provided feedback and technical assistance on their SSIP plans as well as professional learning in the EBP process.

 PEAs update the needs assessment and action plan.
-PEAs submit ELA data, and survey data.
+PEAs submit literacy screener data, and survey data.
 PEAs are provided with feedback and technical assistance throughout the process by Program Support and Monitoring.